beezwax/fmrest-ruby/docs/BaseConnectionUsage.md

-## Base connection usage (without ORM)
+## Base connection usage (without ORM features)

-This document describes using the base Faraday connection provided by `fmrest-core`.
+This document describes using the base Faraday connection provided by the `fmrest-core` gem.
 If you want the ORM features refer back to the [README](../README.md) and `fmrest-spyke`.

 To get a Faraday connection that handles the Data API authentication workflow